Reverse Mortgage California Guide

 Frequently Asked Questions

-FAQ for Riverside section 1: Can I refinance a HECM into HomeSafe before 12 months?
+Can I refinance a HECM into HomeSafe before 12 months?

-In FAQ terms, the working point is this: A HECM-to-HomeSafe refinance between six and 12 months may be escalated only if HomeSafe was unavailable in the borrower’s state when the original loan closed and at least two of three benefit tests are passed.
+For Riverside borrowers, a HECM-to-HomeSafe refinance between six and 12 months may be escalated only if HomeSafe was unavailable in the borrower’s state when the original loan closed and at least two of three benefit tests are passed.

-FAQ for Riverside section 2: Can I refinance a HECM into HomeSafe within six months?
+Can I refinance a HECM into HomeSafe within six months?

-In FAQ terms, the working point is this: A HECM-to-HomeSafe refinance with less than six months seasoning is not eligible for exceptions.
+For Riverside borrowers, a HECM-to-HomeSafe refinance with less than six months seasoning is not eligible for exceptions.

-FAQ for Riverside section 3: How long must I wait to refinance into HomeSafe?
+How long must I wait to refinance into HomeSafe?

-In FAQ terms, the working point is this: HomeSafe-to-HomeSafe and other proprietary refinances generally require at least 12 months between the prior loan closing and the HomeSafe refinance closing.
+For Riverside borrowers, HomeSafe-to-HomeSafe and other proprietary refinances generally require at least 12 months between the prior loan closing and the HomeSafe refinance closing.

-FAQ for Riverside section 4: What is the HomeSafe refinance closing cost test?
+What is the HomeSafe refinance closing cost test?

-In FAQ terms, the working point is this: A HomeSafe refinance closing cost test requires the increase in available loan proceeds to exceed five times the new closing costs.
+For Riverside borrowers, a HomeSafe refinance closing cost test requires the increase in available loan proceeds to exceed five times the new closing costs.

-FAQ for Riverside section 5: What is the HomeSafe refinance proceeds test?
+What is the HomeSafe refinance proceeds test?

-In FAQ terms, the working point is this: A HomeSafe refinance loan proceeds test requires the available benefit to equal or exceed 5% of the refinance principal limit after deducting specified costs and prior loan amounts.
+For Riverside borrowers, a HomeSafe refinance loan proceeds test requires the available benefit to equal or exceed 5% of the refinance principal limit after deducting specified costs and prior loan amounts.

 About Reverse Mortgage California